voder-ai/eslint-plugin-traceability/user-docs/migration-guide.md

 npm run smoke-test
 ```

-Note: Previous versions of this guide referenced a `cli-integration.js` script for CLI integration tests, which no longer exists.
-Use `npm run smoke-test` instead.

 This will pack and test the plugin in a temporary project using ESLint, verifying that it loads correctly.

 ## 5. Update Documentation